Rosy-faced lovebird colour genetics: Co-dominant traits

 With co-dominant traits, only one parent bird needs to provide the genetic information that makes up a chromosome pairing in order for the trait to be seen visually (referred to as a Single Factor for that trait) - although a passing of the genetic information from both parents will create a stronger and more easily seen example of the mutation, which is referred to as a "Double Factor" for Dark or Violet, and simply called "Orangefaced" for a double factor Orangefaced bird.

 Recessive traits

 With recessive traits, the particular mutation can be seen visually only if each parent passes a recessive gene for the particular trait.
-Thus, while one can visually distinguish a bird with only one co-dominant gene, such as a single factor Orangefaced rosy-faced, a bird with only a single recessive gene, as in the Edged Dilute, will not be seen visually.
+Thus, while one can visually distinguish a bird with only one co-dominant gene, such as a single factor Orange faced rosy-faced, a bird with only a single recessive gene, as in the Edged Dilute, will not be seen visually.
 As with the base-color recessive traits, a bird that has only one recessive gene from one parent's contributed genetic code is said to be "split" for that trait.